192cm/192cm/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning ML, DL and DataScience
+- 🌱 I’m currently learning LLM and RAG System
 - 💬 Ask me about everything
 - 📫 How to reach me: kyle080405@gmail.com